interledger/interledger.github.io/_content/operate-connector.md

   --to http://charlie-node:7770/accounts/charlie/spsp
 ```

-If the payment is successful, you should see output like this (the delivered amount may differ since the exchange rate may change since the time of writing):
+If the payment is successful, you should see output like this (the delivered amount will differ since the exchange rate will change):

 ```
 {"delivered_amount":192613,"destination_asset_code":"XRP","destination_asset_scale":6,"from":"example.alice","in_flight_amount":0,"sent_amount":200000,"source_amount":200000,"source_asset_code":"ETH","source_asset_scale":9,"to":"example.bob.charlie.charlie.UlyQactA51Y9Kc8wu8oBVyUq"}
 ```

-Congratulations, you just executed a cross-currency Interledger payment with settlement!
+Congratulations, you just executed and settled a cross-currency Interledger payment!

-## 8. Check balances
+## 5. Check balances

 To print balances for each account across the 3 nodes, run these commands: